 Snoring shouldn’t just be thought of as a mild annoyance – it can actually indicate the presence of a much more serious health problem known as Obstructive Sleep Apnea (OSA), which regularly deprives patients of oxygen as they rest and fractures the deep sleep their bodies need.
 If left untreated, this condition can even be deadly in nature – it is estimated that over 40,000 people in America die each year from complications associated with sleep apnea, which include heart attacks, strokes, and other cardiovascular dilemmas.

 Have you received a diagnosis of OSA from your general physician?
 Are you unhappy with your current sleep apnea treatment, which probably includes an uncomfortable CPAP machine?
 It may be time to explore oral appliance therapy with Dr. Gaylor at Cosmetic Dentistry of Atlanta.
-We would love to see you for a consultation soon here in the Buckhead community – contact us today.
+We would love to see you for a consultation soon here in the Atlanta community – contact us today.

 Why Choose Us for Sleep Apnea Therapy?